RajanKrGupta/Regression-Model-Testing/README.md

 # Regression-Model-Testing

-Automation test written in pytest to validate the Linear Regressiion model - Employee Salary Preediction The data files are present in Dataset folder Validation done:
+CI-CD Automation test written in pytest to validate the Linear Regressiion model - Employee Salary Prediction The data files are present in Dataset folder Validation done:
 Data integrity check- Html report will be generated after successfull exexution listing down all the issues observed in the datafile